HewlettPackard/Docker-SimpliVity/ops/README.md

 | Available RAM	| 384	| 384| 	384

-**Note:** In case one ESX host failure, the two surviving hosts can accomodate the amount of RAM required for all VMs.
+**Note:** In the case of one ESX host failure, the two surviving hosts can accomodate the amount of RAM required for all VMs.